Published on 27/12/2025

 Introduction:

 In the pharmaceutical industry, maintaining the integrity and safety of drug products is paramount.
 Solid oral dosage forms, particularly capsules, require stringent manufacturing processes to ensure they meet quality standards.
 A critical aspect of this process is establishing validated cleaning cycles for capsule filling equipment.
 This ensures that equipment is free from contaminants that could compromise product quality or patient safety.
-The complexity of modern capsule filling machines, combined with diverse formulations, makes cleaning validation a challenging yet essential task
+The complexity of modern capsule filling machines, combined with diverse formulations, makes cleaning validation a challenging yet essential task for pharmaceutical manufacturers.

 Challenges and Issues: